jnzhang233/INSPIRE/readme.md

-# INSPIRE: Individualized and Shared Prioritized Experience Replay for Sparse Reward Multi-agent Reinforcement Learning
+# INSPIRE: Individualized and Neighbor-based Sharing Prioritized Experience Replay for Multi-Agent Reinforcement Learning
 ## Acknowledgement

 The code is implement based on the following open-source projects: